Sorong

 Sorong is the largest city and the capital of the Indonesian province of Southwest Papua.
 The city is located on the western tip of the island of New Guinea with its only land borders being with Sorong Regency.
 It is the gateway to Indonesia's Raja Ampat Islands, species rich coral reef islands in an area considered the heart of the world's coral reef biodiversity.
 It also is the logistics hub for Indonesia's thriving eastern oil and gas frontier.
-Sorong has experienced exponential growth since 2010, and further growth is anticipated as Sorong becomes linked by road to other frontier towns in Papua's Bird's Head Peninsula.
-The city had a population of 190,625 at the 2010 Census and 284,410 at the 2020 Census; the latest official estimate (as at mid 2021) is 289,767.
-It is served by Domine Eduard Osok Airport.
+Sorong experienced rapid growth during the decade from 2010, and further growth is anticipated as Sorong becomes linked by road to other frontier towns in Papua's Bird's Head Peninsula.
+The official estimate of population as of mid 2023 was 294,978 - comprising 154,543 males and 140,435 females.
+The suburban area of Sorong city contains tropical rainforest and mangrove forest that has increasingly become popular as ecotourism attractions especially for birdwatching or wildlife watching.

 Etymology

 The origin of Sorong's name comes from the word Soren, which means "deep and wavy ocean" in the Biak language.
 The name was first used by the Biak-Numfor people who sailed to different islands before they finally decided to settle down in Raja Ampat Islands.
 When the Biak-Numfor people came to the place called "Daratan Maladum", they decided to call it Soren.
 After centuries of contact with Chinese merchants, European missionaries, and people from Maluku and Sangihe-Talaud, the name underwent further change into Sorong.